-Whether they want a helping hand with cleaning tasks, assembling or moving furniture, gardening or other daily or one-off tasks, TaskRabbit lists lots of jobs that you might be able to do.
+Whether they want a helping hand with cleaning tasks, assembling or moving furniture, gardening or other daily or one-off tasks, TaskRabbit lists many jobs you might be able to do.

 If you can wash a car, babysit, run an errand, sew, work as a PA, iron a shirt, paint, provide pet care or repair items around the home, you could be quids in with TaskRabbit.

 Prolific connects researchers with willing participants for the benefit of both parties.
-While the former wants to find out how people feel about all kinds of matters, the latter gets paid for taking part in each project.
+While the former wants to find out how people feel about all kinds of matters, the latter gets paid for participating in each project.

 Sometimes referred to as Prolific Academic, this organisation works with the likes of Cancer Research and The World Bank as well as leading academic institutions like the universities of Oxford and Stanford.

-Prolific panelists are paid in pounds sterling via PayPal, as long as at least £5 has been earned.
+Prolific panellists are paid in pounds sterling via PayPal as long as at least £5 has been earned.

 It is an interesting list, right?
 While it’s true that we all lead busy lives, the average smartphone user spends three hours a day using their phone.

-If a lot of your screen time is spent on scrolling through social media sites or checking out the latest shopping discounts, why not put that time to better use by signing up to a money making app?
+If a lot of your screen time is spent scrolling through social media sites or checking out the latest shopping discounts, why not put that time to better use by signing up for a money-making app?

-Whether it’s uploading your receipt after doing the weekly shop, doing a quick ‘talking heads’ stint or completing a longer survey, there is nothing to lose by giving the best money making apps in the UK a good go.
+Whether uploading your receipt after doing the weekly shop, doing a quick ‘talking heads’ stint or completing a longer survey, there is nothing to lose by giving the best money-making apps in the UK a good go.